 – In our world, most everything is worthless, and only a few things are valuable.

 – One of the easiest and most effective ways to keep track of your life is to maintain a journal.

 – Our highest priority should be to protect our ability to prioritize.

-– You need to accept the fact that you cannot be popular with everyone all the time.
+– You need to accept that you cannot always be popular with everyone.

-– When you add things every day, you gain knowledge; when you subtract unnecessary things, you gain wisdom.
+– When you add things daily, you gain knowledge; when you subtract unnecessary things, you gain wisdom.